henryubuntu/Databases/01 DBMS/06 DB2/Readme.txt

 (maybe, over panics and crisis, this time on your learning, will create a natural defense intuitive brain mechanism for good control and moderation, we will see ._. )

-Finish until you feel you are ready, good luck.
+Finish all until you feel you are ready, good luck ;)